 Murakami’s works are translated into more than 50 languages and his stories and characters are increasingly becoming transmedial, inspiring global producers of cultural products such as film makers, artists, travelogue writers, computer game programmers and dance choreographers.

 By examining Murakami beyond his Japanese written word, we gain insight into how his stories and characters are understood, interpreted and imagined.
-Through a series of events held in Newcastle, the project facilitates dialogues with translators and transmedial producers of Murakami’s worlds.
-The aim is to shed light on the processes of translating Japanese literary culture—not only into other languages but also other mediums.
+Through a series of events held in Newcastle, the project facilitated dialogues with translators and transmedial producers of Murakami’s worlds.
+The aim has been to shed light on the processes of translating Japanese literary culture—not only into other languages but also other mediums.

 As the world’s third strongest economy, Japan ranks surprisingly low among other OECD countries in terms of gender equality.
 With the Japanese government under pressure to improve gender equality—especially opportunities for women—gender and women’s issues are important fields of enquiry in Japanese studies.